Labo-MAB/primer_barcode_builder/README.md

 ### Creating the BLAST Database

-1. **Download your genome sequences**: You will need a FASTA file containing the genome sequences (e.g., `genome_sequences.fasta`).
+1. **Download your genome sequences**: You will need a FASTA file containing the genome sequences (e.g., `genome_for_db.fasta`).
 These sequences can be viral or any other type depending on your needs.
 You can obtain genome sequences from various sources, such as [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/).

 2. **Create the BLAST database**:
    To create the BLAST database from your FASTA file, use the `makeblastdb` command.
 This will index your genome sequences for use in BLAST searches.